So What Has Your Government Been Doing Lately?

 On top of this, the federal government is exercising the power of the purse to mandate how education should be run overall.

-protect pharmaceutical companies and institutions from lawsuits for
+pharmaceutical companies and institutions from lawsuits for autism,"

-Standards for the purpose of having children be "school ready"?
+for the purpose of having children be "school ready"?
+Who decides

 Does the program/mandate of Child Find fit this description?
 The inter-agency networking of government entities per the New Freedom Commission, and No Child Left Behind legislation offers up some very unsavory comparisons here.
 Schools are implementing screening tools like Wested, and TeenScreen and a host of other programs to identify kids with problems.. even if they don't really have one.
 And no one seems to take notice that these programs were funded in part by the pharmaceutical industry in order to get more customers and sell more medication.
 Additionally, databases are being set up to keep track of information.
 Parents are being coerced into putting their children into treatment.
 Some lose custody and their children become wards of the state.